algolia/algolia-react-boilerplate/apps/boilerplate-front-end/README.md

 ### pnpm version

-Your pnpm version should be lower than 8.0.0 to avoid any dependancy issue with InstantSearch Hooks package.
+Your pnpm version should higher than 8.0.0 to avoid any dependancy issue with InstantSearch Hooks package.
-We're currently working on fix to be able to use the latest version of pnpm.

-To downgrade your pnpm version please check [official pnpm website](https://pnpm.io/).

 If you still get any issue using pnpm you can try using `yarn` or `npm`.
 You might also want to try with `npm install --force`